“I’m in your hair, I’m in your hair, and I’m staying there”

-When I first came across this live performance of In Your Hair by BMX Bandits, I was quite taken aback.
+My first encounter with the music of BMX Bandits came about quite by chance when one day I happened to stumble upon a live performance of a song called In Your Hair.
 It was the summer of 2013 and I was 27 years old.
 This performance had existed on film for most of my life, and yet, here I was seeing it for the first time.
 This band had actually formed the year I was born, and yet, here I was hearing and seeing them for the first time.
 I couldn’t believe that nobody had ever thought to push this band in my general direction but, at the same time, I was kinda glad they hadn’t ‘cause it made the discovery all the more special.
 It was on an old video cassette belonging to my aunty and uncle that I found the performance and I was quite instantaneously captivated.
 Not so much by the song, the quality of the sound was actually quite poor, but more so by the guy with the bright blonde hair in the bright red shirt, the guy holding a Cindy doll and singing those playfully confrontational lyrics.

 The timing of my discovery also had a lot to do with why it had such a big impact on me, it was the first time I’d connected with a collection of songs in such a strong way in quite some time.
 To further understand why this was, I think it would help if I told you a little about where I was in my life at that time.